ghostdevv/svelte-hamburgers/README.md

 # Properties

-You can use these to customise the hamburger, just provide them as props to the burger component
+You can use these to customise the hamburger, just provide them as props to the burger component.

 | Property           | Type   | Default | Description                                                                                                        |
 | ------------------ | ------ | ------- | ------------------------------------------------------------------------------------------------------------------ |